apocalyptech/animalwellsave/README.md

  - Similarly, mapping buttons/reservoirs to which doors they open would be nice, to be able to couple those a bit more closely.
 At the moment, button/door states are all-or-nothing.
- - May as well do args for medal insertions.
-Then QuestState will be basically entirely deprecated (will still keep it around though)
  - Option for explicitly setting Disc / Mock Disc state

 Usage